 - Floors, walls and ceilings.

 - Electrical outlets.

 - Plumbing penetrations.

 - Fans and vents.

 - Ducts.

 - Doors.

 - Windows.

 - Fireplaces.

-- During winter months, open drapes and shades during the day to let in the sun.
+- ▶ During winter months, open drapes and shades during the day to let in the sun.
 Close them at night to keep out the cold.

-- ▶ Be careful not to block heating registers move furniture away from registers to allow heat to circulate freely.
+- ► Be careful not to block heating registers-move furniture away from registers to allow heat to circulate freely.

-- When replacing older appliances, consider replacing them with high-efficiency models.
-They use less energy, which will save you money.
+- Replace older appliances, consider upgrading to highefficiency models.
+They use less energy, which saves money.

-- ➤ Avoid closing too many heating registers or doors to unused rooms.
-This can cause your furnace to run inefficiently due to the restriction of air movement through your heating system.
+- ► Avoid closing too many heating registers or doors to unused rooms.
+This can cause the furnace to run inefficiently due to the restriction of air movement through the heating system.

-Seal leaks around doors and windows.
-Also seal other openings around pipes and ducts with caulk or weatherstripping.
+- Seal leaks around doors and windows, other openings around pipes and ducts with caulk or weather-stripping.

-- Check to see if your attic walls, crawl space and basement have recommended levels of insulation. - ► Install storm, thermal or double-pane glass doors and windows, and/or use thick or lined drapes at night.
+- Check to see if attic walls, crawl space and basement have recommended levels of insulation.

+- ► Install storm, thermal, triple-pane or double-pane glass doors and windows, and/or use thick or lined drapes at night.